Header logo and text: Yellow. Purple. Silver. What about intersex seniors?

 • scar tissue from past surgeries that requires maintenance and care,

-• the continuous need for reparative surgeries due to complications from initially unneccessary non-vital medical treatments,
+• the continuous need for reparative surgeries due to complications from initially unnecessary non-vital medical treatments,

 • stress-related health impairments acquired from experiencing life-long alienation, discrimination, trauma etc.